Contract Settlements: Interest: Certificates of Tax Deposit - Action

 The guidance about contract settlements at EM6000+ only relates to direct tax.
 You must never include VAT or VAT penalties in a contract settlement.

-If a CTD is to be used in payment, or part payment, in an enquiry settlement, you should
+If a Certificate of Tax Deposit (CTD) is to be used in payment, or part payment, in an enquiry settlement, you should

 - obtain details of the Certificate (amount, number and date)

-- ascertain the taxpayer’s intentions for the treatment of the Deposit EM6020, and any balance unused
+- ascertain the taxpayer’s intentions for the treatment of the Tax Deposit EM6020, and any balance unused

 - agree a settlement date, and